 Clinical Semester 10 % Missed Clinical Time

 2nd and 3rd Semesters Three days or 24 hours

 4th Semester Three days or 24 hours

-5th and 6th Semesters 4.5 days or 36 hours
+5th Semester 4.5 days or 36 hours

+6th Semester 6.75 days or 54 hours

 Students who are withdrawn from a clinical semester will repeat the semester for a grade (this will probably delay graduation).
 Students who repeat a clinical semester will revert to the previous semester status - the semester they are repeating.
 The slate will not be wiped clean and students will resume where they left off!
 The number of cumulative missed absences will remain in the student's Cumulative Attendance Record.
 In addition, if withdrawn two semesters due to poor clinical attendance, program officials will not readmit any student to the Program either as a new or returning student.